predibase/lorax/docs/reference/launcher.md

           [env: MAX_WAITING_TOKENS=]
           [default: 20]

+      --eager-prefill

+          Whether to prioritize running prefill before decode to increase batch size during decode (throughput) over liveness in earlier requests (latency).
+This is set to true by default.

+          [default: true]

       --max-active-adapters <MAX_ACTIVE_ADAPTERS>
           Maximum number of adapters that can be placed on the GPU and accept requests at a time